ScilifelabDataCentre/dds_cli/docs/examples.rst

 .. danger::

-    After completing authentication, ``dds-cli`` will automatically save an authentication in the directory where you run the command, unless otherwise specified (see the command documentation). ``dds-cli`` will use this token as a session when you run future commands.
+    After completing authentication, ``dds-cli`` will automatically save an authentication in the home directory, unless otherwise specified (see the command documentation). ``dds-cli`` will use this token as a session when you run future commands.
     The token, and therefore the authenticated session, is valid for 7 days.

     The token is encrypted but **should be kept private**.